What a difference 15 years can make.

 "We just work at it.
 We love each other and we work at it.
 It's beautiful work," Urban has said.

-Their milestone anniversary approaching, a source told E!
-News this week, "Nicole and Keith are very dedicated to each other, they work hard at their relationship and have always been a close family unit."
+Ahead of their milestone 10th anniversary, a source told E!
+News, "Nicole and Keith are very dedicated to each other, they work hard at their relationship and have always been a close family unit."

-But perhaps even more mystifyingly, how do they still keep achieving peak aw-factor 10 years in?
+But perhaps even more ore a pressing question, how do they still keep achieving peak aw-factor?
 Because no matter how much time they devote together, work still requires them to be apart more than your average couple...or maybe not?

 Yet while the unofficial industry standard is usually about two weeks for max apart time, Urban told the mag that the longest they'd gone without seeing each other was only five days (Kidman said early on that once they hit seven days "we start to hurt") and they "stay very, very connected," Skyping and talking on the phone several times a day.